Bug #712

 https://msdn.microsoft.com/en-us/library/windows/desktop/ms680621.aspx

-#10 Updated by John Lindgren almost 7 years ago
+#10 Updated by John Lindgren over 7 years ago

 Fixed in Git.